 Answering questions and requests with respect to Data Subjects' identification and shares held in the SICAV, FATCA and/or CRS is mandatory.
 The SICAV reserves the right to reject any application for shares if the any prospective investor does not provide the requested information and/or documentation and/or has not itself complied with the applicable requirements.
-Shareholders acknowledge and accept that failure to provide relevant personal data requested by the SICAV, the Manager, the investment manager (if any), the Depositary and/or the Administrative Agent in the course of their relationship with the SICAV may prevent them from maintaining their shares in the SICAV and may be reported by the Board of Directors, the Manager, the investment Manager (if any), the Depositary and/or the Administrative Agent to the relevant Luxembourg authorities.
-In addition, failure to provide the requested information and/or documentation could lead to penalties which may affect the value of the shareholder's shares.
+Shareholders acknowledge and accept that failure to provide relevant personal data requested by the SICAV, the Manager, the investment manager (if any), the Depositary and/or the Administrative Agent in the course of their relationship with the SICAV may prevent them from maintaining their shares in the SICAV and may be reported by the Board of Directors, the Manager, the investment Manager (if any), the Depositary and/or the Administrative Agent of the requested information and/or documentation could lead to penalties which may affect the value of the shareholder's shares.